""

 Treatment of Stage I Melanoma

-Treatment of stage I melanoma is usually surgery to remove the tumor and some of the normal tissue around it, with or without lymph node mapping and removal of lymph nodes.
+Treatment of stage I melanoma is usually surgery to remove the tumor and some of the normal tissue around it, with or without lymph node mapping and sentinel lymph node biopsy.

 Treatment of Stage II Melanoma